 For more on how I manage to keep our house and car looking decent, check this out:

 2. Go out and get (or give yourself) a manicure.
 Yes, I’m talking to dudes, as well!
 Having a nice looking set of fingertips can really make you feel great and more confident because we look at our own hands countless times a day.
 And btw, others look at them, too!
 Take that little bit of time to give your nails some TLC once a week or every two weeks; it’s a really nice and inexpensive way to treat yourself, and it’s an awesome self esteem booster, too.

 3. Give your attire a once-over.
 First, do yourself a massive favor and go through your underwear and sock drawer ASAP.
 Make a pile of all items that have holes in them, are super faded (we all have those socks that used to be black that are now gray, right?), have stains or that don’t fit well.
 Once you make a pile, pick them up, carry them over to a trash can and release.
 Then, turn around and walk away without looking back.

 Next, do the same thing with the rest of your clothes, such as jeans, shirts, shorts, sweats, workout clothes, shoes, pajamas and so on.
 If they are somewhat decent looking enough to donate to charity then put them in a bag and do that.

-As a side note: I feel my best and receive the most compliments when I wear bright or bold colors instead of white, cream, tan or gray.
+As a side note: I feel my best and receive the most compliments when I wear bright or bold colors instead of neutrals such as white, cream, tan or gray.
 Perhaps you would, too!

 Have any of these “little” things worked for you when it comes to boosting your level of self-awesomeness?
 Or do you have any other handy tips to share (that don’t involve caffeine or alcohol – those are obvious!)
-If so, please share those, too.
+If so, please share those in the comments below.